 Q: My child loves competitive sports.
 Can children ski race?

-A: There are racing opportunities at almost every ski mountain.
+A: There are racing opportunities at most ski mountains.
 Children can start alpine racing at age 6 or 7.
-Many mountains offer in-house races with no required travel, so it is a fun opportunity to learn skills and compete with friends.
-Ski racing focuses on safety and skills, with fun being the emphasis of youth development programs.
-See www.ussa.org for more information.
+Ski racing focuses on safety and skills, with fun being the main emphasis.
+See www.ussa.org for details.

-A: Skiing with children can be surprisingly inexpensive.
+A: Skiing with kids can be surprisingly inexpensive.
 Many resorts let children ages 5 or 6 and under ski for free.
-At others, if you buy an adult lift ticket, you qualify for a free pass for kids under the age of 18.
+At some others, buying an adult lift ticket may qualify you for a free kids' pass.
 If you live near a ski area, consider a season pass—they are relatively cheap for junior skiers.
-Family rates can also offer a good deal considering the ski season in the U.S. runs from November to May in many areas.
-Check the internet for lift ticket specials at your area.
-Costco and regional supermarkets and gas stations often run promotions with discounted lift passes.
+Ask about family rates, too, and check the internet for lift ticket specials at your area.
 If you are traveling and staying in a hotel near a ski area, check for deals on gear and tickets.
-Many airlines offer "kids fly free" programs to ski towns.
-Manufacturers and retailers often conduct on-the-slope demos where you can try out equipment for free (www.snowlink.com).
+Airlines may offer "kids fly free" programs to ski towns.
+Lastly, look for on-the-slope demos by manufacturers where you can try out gear for free (www.snowlink.com).

 Q: What can I do with the ski gear my child outgrows?